 Financial instruments that potentially subject the Company to credit risk consist of cash, cash equivalents and short-term investments.
-The Company's policy is to invest its cash and cash equivalents in money market funds and various bank deposit accounts.
+The Company's policy is to invest its cash, cash equivalents and short-term investments in money market funds, certificates of deposit and various other bank deposit accounts.
 The counterparties to the agreements relating to the Company's investments consist of financial institutions of high credit standing.
-The Company is exposed to credit risk in the event of default by the financial institutions to the extent of amounts recorded on the balance sheets which may be in excess of insured limits.
+The Company is exposed to credit risk in the event of default by the financial institutions to the extent amounts recorded on the balance sheets are in excess of insured limits.
 The Company has not experienced any credit losses in such accounts and does not believe it is exposed to any significant credit risk on these funds.
 The Company has no financial instruments with off-balance sheet risk of loss.